screenl/nyush-durf-2024-pl/README.md

 # nyush-durf-2024-pl

+Axiomatic Foundations of Convex Analysis in Proof Assistants

+The purpose of the DURF project will be to formalize in the proof assistant Coq a number of fundamental properties satisfied by barycentric spaces.
+A barycentric space is a generalisation of the notion of real vector space, defined axiomatically as sets equipped with a barycentric notion of addition.
+We will formally establish a result by Ehrhard-Mellies-Theron which provides sufficient and necessary conditions for a barycentric space to be faithfully embedded in a real vector space.

 The well-established notion of real vector space defined axiomatically as follows.

 A commutative monoid is a set M equipped with a binary operation + : M x M --> M and an element 0 such that